Presented by STUN + Word of Warning

 Oreo, coconut, Bounty Bar — micro-aggressions used to disempower a black person deemed to be ‘acting white’.

-In 2020 we presented Oreo Variations, a choreographic development of one section of Tania’s work for livestreaming.
-Rejoin us for Oreo Prelude, a new livestream of unseen material.
+In 2020 we presented Oreo Variations, a choreographic development of one section of Tania’s work for livestreaming — rejoin us for Oreo Prelude, a new livestream of her unseen material.
+Now that it’s over, re-watch on YouTube:

 Time: Wednesday 26 May 2021, 7pm to approximately 7.30pm.